RedisLabs/redislabs-docs/content/rc/how-to/aws-zone-mapping.md

 ## Unprivileged user creation

-RC requires an AWS IAM user to perform the zone mapping as.
+RC requires an AWS IAM user to perform the zone mapping.
 It is recommended to create a new and restricted account for security reasons.
 To do this: